Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

-You very much Inba that brings us to 7:30 so I would love to close the call.
+Thank you very much, Inba.
+That brings us to 7:30.
+So I would love to close the call.
 Thanks a lot for joining.
-I think, you know, we take all your best wishes, me and Sid.
-And we’ll come back next quarter to talk more about the year.
+I think we take all your best wishes, me and Sid, and we’ll come back next quarter to talk more about the year.

 Operator